JoSeTe4ever/LLMozaic/README.md

 ```

+This .env file must be copied to the backend and backend_node root folders.
 Once these two .env files have been filled, you are ready to start Mosaic locally.
 You have two options

 1. Start Mosaic, you can use docker-compose :